View the full list of fields, first using long-form arguments:

 The import

-action will create repos based on the contents of the
+action creates repos based on the contents of the

-provided yum repo file(s) and then associate all of them with a newly
+provided yum repo file(s) and then associates all of them with a newly

 created CentOS7 distro.
 Any string passed to --release

-saved into the distro release field and will be used by yum
+saved into the distro release field and is used by yum

 to replace any occurrences of "$releasever" in the repo file.

-See the Reference Guide for additional details of the scyld-clusterctl
+See the Reference Guide for additional details, including the scyld-clusterctl

 repos